geohang/Time_lapse_ERT_inversion/README.md

 ![eqn](c.jpg)

 Therefore, compared with the parameters in Pygimili, you should consider Lambda_here = sqrt(Lambda_Pygimili).
-Same for the alpha, the magnitude you may add a sqrt to make it more intuitive.
+Same for the alpha, the magnitude you may add a sqrt to make it more intuitive,e.g., Lambda = np.sqrt(20), alpha = np.sqrt(5)

 **Lambda** = 5